PHNSY & IMF completes USS Missouri work five days early, second consecutive VA-class submarine completed early

 |0

-This work, PHNSY & IMF completes USS Missouri work five days early, second consecutive VA-class submarine completed early [Image 3 of 3], by Amanda Urena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PHNSY & IMF completes USS Missouri work five days early, second consecutive VA-class submarine completed early, by Ashleigh Whitney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-PHNSY & IMF completes USS Missouri work five days early, second consecutive VA-class submarine completed early

 LEAVE A COMMENT